 - Safe and secure facilities

-	- Clean kennel units (Cleaning is performed daily)
+- Clean kennel units (Cleaning is performed multiple times daily)

 - Indoor, climate-controlled kennel

 - Healthy food and treats (Your dog’s preferred diet is recommended)